davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

 ## Tactics

-Coming from Windows with its File Explorer, to Mac with its Finder, was especially galling; it took me years to accept Apple's way of doing things and develop strategies to make managing files on the Mac not a total freaking shit show.
+Coming from Windows with its File Explorer, to Mac with its Finder, was especially galling; it took me years to accept Apple's way of doing things and develop strategies to make managing files on the Mac not a bit of a shit show.

 Here's what works for me: